quanteda/quanteda/README.md

         devtools::install_github("kbenoit/quanteda")

     Because this compiles some C++ source code, you will need a compiler installed.
 If you are using a Windows platform, this means you will need also to install the [Rtools](http://cran.r-project.org/bin/windows/Rtools/) software available from CRAN.
-If you are using OS X, you will probably need to install XCode, available for free from the App Store.
+If you are using OS X, you will need to to install XCode, available for free from the App Store, or if you prefer a lighter footprint set of tools, [just the Xcode command line tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/), using the command `xcode-select --install` from the Terminal.

 3. (Optional) You can install some additional corpus data from **quantedaData** using